slurmulon/virtual-web-dev/README.md

  - Dynamic fixture tooling (hazy, hercule, etc.) allows you to keep your fixtures DRY.

- - Pairs cleanly with both Domain-Driven Design (DDD), Test-Driven Development (TDD) and Behavior-Driven Development.
+ - Pairs cleanly with Domain-Driven Design (DDD), Test-Driven Development (TDD) and Behavior-Driven Development.

  - The initial time and resource investment is almost always small, except with unusually large and complicated APIs.